 In connection with the issuance of the first tranche of the 2019 notes and the Milestone Rights, we recorded a commitment asset, or the Commitment Asset, on July 1, 2013.
 The Commitment Asset represents the right to receive additional funding under future tranches of 2019 notes pursuant to the Facility Agreement.
 The initial value of the Commitment Asset was calculated using the income approach by estimating the fair value of the future tranches using a market debt rate commensurate with the risk of the future tranches and the fair value of the cash expected to be received by us and by assessing the probability of the commitments being funded in the future based on the operational hurdles required for funding being met.
 The Commitment Asset attributable to each future tranche of 2019 notes under the Facility Agreement is derecognized and recorded as a debt discount on the 2019 notes when issued.
 The debt discount is amortized using the effective interest rate method over the life of the 2019 notes.
-Prior to derecognition occurring, we monitor the Commitment Asset as a result of events that may lead to the subsequent tranches of 2019 notes not being issued.
+Prior to derecognition occurring, we monitor the Commitment Asset on an ongoing basis to determine whether an impairment indicator is present that would result in a full or partial write down of the Commitment Asset as a result of events that may lead to the subsequent tranches of 2019 notes not being issued.
 Based on the monitoring procedures performed through December 31, 2013, we did not identify any indicators of impairment.